Mental Health & Wellbeing

 Support to help you and your child

-At Parkside Middle School there is plenty of support to help you and your child with well-being.
+At Parkside Middle School there is plenty of support to help you and your child with wellbeing.

 The school has three Mental Health First Aiders: